-The lateral temporal brow lift is a surgical procedure that restores youthfulness to drooping lateral eyebrows.
-It places the descended brow in a more natural position compared with other approaches to avoid imparting a "surprised" appearance to the face.
-The procedure is tension-free and, therefore, longer lasting.
+The lateral temporal brow lift is a surgical procedure that can restore youthfulness to drooping lateral eyebrows.
+It places the descended brow in a more natural position compared with many other approaches to avoid imparting a "surprised" appearance to the face.
+The procedure is tension-free and, therefore, can be longer lasting than many other approaches.
 It also requires only two small incisions just behind the temporal hairline.

 Lateral Temporal Lift (Brow Lift) Before & After